xtreamwayz/html-form-validator/docs/wiki/Getting-Started.md

     ],
 ];

-// Create the container with the custom validator configuration
+// Create a container-interop compatible container with the custom validator configuration
 $container = new Zend\ServiceManager\ServiceManager($dependencies);
 $container->setService('config', $config);